 AMTSO Contact List

-Vendors that have any product or solution that may be included in any public test, and Testers that intend to conduct any public test, may provide up-to-date contact information to AMTSO for inclusion on the AMTSO Contact List.
+Vendors that have any product or solution that may be included in any public test, and Testers that intend to conduct any public test, should provide up-to-date contact information to AMTSO for inclusion on the AMTSO Contact List.

 The AMTSO Contact List shall be hosted on the amtso.org website and shall be maintained by AMTSO.

+To provide a contact, Vendors and Testers should submit their information via the AMTSO Contact List portal at www.amtso.org.

+The provided contact may include an email alias that includes a series of persons from one particular Vendor or Tester.
+However, each Vendor and Tester that includes such an alias is responsible to maintain such alias and obtain any necessary consents for inclusion on the list.

+It is the responsibility of the submitting party to ensure their contact information is current.
+The information can be updated through the AMTSO List Portal.

 A Vendor or Tester does not need to be an AMTSO member to include their contact information on the AMTSO Contact List.

-AMTSO shall update contact information provided by any Vendor or Tester for inclusion in the AMTSO Contact List within ten (10) business days of receipt.
+The AMTSO Contact List shall only be available to AMTSO Members that have provided their current contact information to the AMTSO Contact List.

+AMTSO Members shall protect the Contact List from disclosure to any third-party.

 AMTSO shall not be responsible for the accuracy of contact information provided by any Vendor or Tester.

-Vendors that do not provide up-to-date contact information to AMTSO may not receive direct notice from a Tester with regard to any Public Test Plan.

 Testers are entitled to rely on information provided in the AMTSO Contact List, and shall not be responsible to take further efforts to provide proper notification if current contact information has not been provided.

-Testers that are members of AMTSO shall have access to the AMTSO Contact List.

 Notification of Test Plan

 Testers shall provide notification of a Test Plan to all potential participants by either: